Poles ready to shrug off shortest of European downturns

 But the slow down did not come without costs.

-Corporate bankruptcies are up by a third this year to their highest since the financial crisis of 2008 and unemployment is only just showing signs of stabilizing at around 13 percent.
+Corporate bankruptcies are up by a third this year to their highest since the financial crisis of 2008 and unemployment is only just showing signs of stabilising at around 13 percent.

 Ordinary Poles, used to a steady rise in living standards since the 1990s, are not happy and may well vote out Prime Minister Donald Tusk in a 2015 election.
 Opinion polls show his party has slipped behind the opposition.